Disinhibited social engagement disorder: Diagnosis

-D. The care in Criterion C is presumed to be responsible for the disturbed behavior in Criterion A (e.g., the disturbances in Criterion A began following the pathogenic care in Criterion C).

-E. The child has a developmental age of at least nine months.

-Specifiers

-It is considered persistent if the duration is more than 12 months.

-It is considered severe if all the symptoms are present.

 The ICD-10 definition is: "A particular pattern of abnormal social functioning that arises during the first five years of life and that tends to persist despite marked changes in environmental circumstances, e.g. diffuse, nonselectively focused attachment behavior, attention-seeking and indiscriminately friendly behavior, poorly modulated peer interactions; depending on circumstances, there may also be associated emotional or behavioral disturbance."

 Differential diagnosis can be attention deficit hyperactivity disorder.

+Adolescents who exhibit symptoms of DSED can often be misdiagnosed due to several contributing factors, such as a history of neglect, an overidentifying or misidentifying of symptoms through incorrect differential diagnosis, and disregarding comorbid conditions that could account for their symptoms.

+However, it is essential to mention the intersectionality between contributing factors and DSED and how they influence the symptomatic behavior of children diagnosed with DSED.
+For example, adolescents diagnosed with DSED and ADHD experience overlapping symptoms that are essential to identify in order to make appropriate diagnoses and treatment plans.

 Treatment

 Two effective treatment approaches are play therapy or expressive therapy which help form attachment through multi-sensory means.
 Some therapy can be nonverbal.

-Play Therapy: This is a therapy in which children use toys to “play” and interact with the environment in efforts to work through their problems and understand the world around them.
-In this therapy children can decide the outcome of situations giving them a sense of control.
-This is for children ages three to eleven and it can also be used as a means to diagnose a child.
-Also this type of therapy can be directed in attempts to better understand and diagnose the child.
-This is a psychodynamic and cognitive behavior therapy.

 Prognosis

-Over time the nature of the behaviors of a child with disinhibited social engagement disorder can evolve during their preschool, middle school, and adolescence years.
-With this being said, most of the symptoms exhibited by children significantly lessen to the point of almost no detection after approximately twelve years of age.
+Over time, the nature of the behaviors of a child with disinhibited social engagement disorder can evolve during their preschool, middle school, and adolescent years.